The CEO team is here to support and collaborate with you and your team on everything K-12 related!

 Da Jaunteye’ holds a Bachelor’s Degree in Law and Social Thought (Pre-Law Concentration) from the University of Toledo.

 Dyrel Johnson serves as Program Manager for the Center Educational Outreach.
-In his role, Dyrel is responsible for the development and management of the CEO College Day Program, developing engaging programs, collaborative partnerships and inspiring experiences that motivate high school students to pursue postsecondary education.
+In his role, Dyrel is responsible for the development and management of the CEO Campus Visit program, the training and funding of U-M student organizations outreach initiatives through Project Inspire, and CEO’s CASA team.

-Dyrel comes to CEO with a wealth of knowledge as a Non-Profit Professional, with over thirteen years of experience supporting K-12 academic, mentoring and service-learning programs in the City of Detroit and surrounding communities.
-As a proud product of Detroit and its school system, Dyrel is passionate about providing access to equitable opportunities that promote academic achievement to underserved students.
-Dyrel is excited to be a part of the CEO team, working to inform, engage and inspire a diverse community of scholars as they reach toward higher education.
+Dyrel comes to CEO with a wealth of knowledge as a non-profit professional with over thirteen years of experience supporting K-12 academic, mentoring and service-learning programs in the City of Detroit and surrounding communities.
+As a proud product of Detroit and its school system, Dyrel is passionate about providing access to equitable opportunities that promote academic achievement to underserved students

 Kim Lijana, PhD, leads the University of Michigan’s Center for Educational Outreach.
 She is responsible for supporting and advancing U-Ms commitment to pre-college learners and under-served schools in the state of Michigan.
 Dr. Lijana is passionate about providing life-changing opportunities for students and has developed a strong track record for increasing post-secondary education access and success for low-income, first generation, and underrepresented students.
 As a college counselor in Washington DC, 100% of her seniors applied to college and submitted their FAFSA, 90% enrolled immediately following high school graduation, and 63% graduated in four years in a community where only 8% of residents hold college degrees and in a school where all students were eligible for free and reduced school lunch.
 Dr. Lijana also built strong relationships with educators in Detroit to improve academic achievement as the managing director for school support with the Achievement Network (ANet); ANet partner schools outpaced the state by 5 percentile points and Wayne County by 10.